Fabioomega/InfiniteRadio/README.md

 3. **Select and run your DJ of choice**
    - You can run the process DJ immediately or choose the LLM DJ
-   - If selecting the LLM DJ, ensure the model server is running already in [LM Studio](https://lmstudio.ai) (See Option 3 below for an example although running the python script is not required when using the Mac app)
+   - If selecting the LLM DJ, ensure the model server is running already in [LM Studio](https://lmstudio.ai) (See *Option 3* below for an example although you may skip the python step when using the Mac app)

 ## Option 2: Running Process DJ with Python